- Diversity, Equity, and Inclusion

 - Short Course in Python (CS 1133), 2 credits, pass/fail.

 These short courses meet during the first half of the semester for approximately 7 weeks.

 Deciding on a First Computing Course

 Below, CS 111x refers to one of the 4-credit courses CS 1110 and CS 1112: the two classes take different perspectives, but the basic content, and now the programming language, is the same, and both provide good preparation for further computing-related classes in any discipline. .
 For your information, brief course descriptions appear below.
 There is no need to decide until the semester begins and you can enroll via http://studentcenter.cornell.edu/ during pre-enroll in July (for newly admitted Cornell students) or during add/drop in August.
 Note that CS 1112 does have a prerequisite of one semester of calculus, so students without that background should take CS1110.

-2. If you are interested in computer science as a possible major or minor and do not have AP credit for programming, taking CS 111x the first semester is a good idea but is not necessary.
+- If you are interested in computer science as a possible major or minor and do not have AP credit for programming, taking CS 111x the first semester is a good idea but is not necessary.
 The computer science department views either course (CS 1110 and CS 1112) as equally good preparation for the CS major.
 If one doesn't have a preference between a more design-oriented perspective and a perspective more influenced by scientific or engineering applications, and no scheduling constraints apply, then we advise students to simply pick the class with fewer students enrolled at the time.

 - If you have exceptional prior experience, upper-level courses such as CS 3110 may be appropriate.
-Contact the CS undergrad office at 607-255-0982 or firstname.lastname@example.org for more information and guidance.
+Contact the CS undergrad office at email@example.com for more information and guidance.

 Below is a short description of each course, as well as the current plan of when these courses will be offered..
 Additional information can be found at the course listing page.